Human Capital

 In each workplace concerned, the Company conducts training in hazardous materials safety based on the Fire Service Act, training in high-pressure gas safety, training in machinery and equipment safety, and so on.
 Safety training is also given for especially high-risk work, covering topics such as preventing fires, explosions and forklift accidents.

-Safety Mental Refresh Education
+Safety Mindset Refresh Education

-At the production companies in China share information on accidents that have occurred in the Group using materials that have been translated into English and Chinese.
+At the production companies in China and Malaysia share information on accidents that have occurred in the Group using materials that have been translated into English and Chinese.
 Countermeasures are carried out for every issue to prevent accidents from occurring.
 In addition, companies also provide education based on video materials―case studies on accidents that have occurred in the Group created by the safety personnel―as part of the sites’ ongoing efforts to raise safety awareness.

 Initiatives to Share Near Misses (Voluntary Activity)